insurance terms

 Out-of-Pocket Maximum

-When the deductible and coinsurance amounts you have paid in a plan year add up to the out-of-pocket maximum, the health plan will begin covering 100% of eligible charges for the remainder of the year.
+When the copayment, deductible, and coinsurance amounts you have paid in a plan year add up to the out-of-pocket maximum, the health plan will begin covering 100 percent of eligible charges for the remainder of the year.
+The out-of-pocket maximum does not protect you from balance billing when you have services with an out-of-network provider.

 Plan Year